IndraSukma/WDAN-Cleva/README.md

 ## 💻 Recommended VSCode Setup

-To ensure consistent formatting and development experience, this project includes a `.code-workspace` file:
+This project includes a `.vscode` folder containing:

-### 🗂️ `.code-workspace` file

-The included `WDAN-Cleva.code-workspace` contains:

-- Project-specific VSCode settings
-- Recommended extensions
-- Defined folder structure

-This helps development team open the project in a pre-configured environment with all the tools needed for efficient work.
+- `settings.json` – Editor configuration for formatting, indentation, and file behavior tailored to the project (e.g. Prettier, Tailwind class sorting).
+- `extensions.json` – Suggested extensions to improve the development experience with syntax highlighting, IntelliSense, and formatting.

+When you open the project in VSCode, it will prompt you to install the recommended extensions and automatically apply the workspace settings, ensuring consistency across different machines and developers.

 ### 🔧 Recommended Extensions